conradakunga/Blog/_posts/2022-04-18-what-amazon-aws-local-zones-mean-for-ict-in-kenya.md

 ---
 layout: post
-title: What Amazon AWS Means For ICT In Kenya
+title: What Amazon AWS Local Zones Mean For ICT In Kenya
 date: 2022-04-18 16:10:27 +0300
 categories:
     - Business Of Software